dennabetse/promptmaker/README.md

 ## Compiling

 To compile the project by yourself you need the dependencies used to be modular.
-I provide the one I made in the modular folder.
+Those are provided in the modular folder.

 ```bash
 mvn clean javafx:jlink